5 Ways for Kids to Learn Python

 The Importance of Coding Education

-The National Association of Manufacturing and Deloitte predicts that the U.S. will need to fill about 3.5 million STEM jobs by 2025; yet as many as 2 million of those jobs may go unfilled.
+The National Association of Manufacturing and Deloitte predict that the U.S. will need to fill about 3.5 million STEM jobs by 2025; yet, as many as 2 million of those jobs may go unfilled.
 There is a strong need to elevate STEM education and give students an opportunity to fill these positions.

 Learning to Code in Python